|

 It is also here that you can try the basket boat, those famous round fishing boats, in the middle of the 7-hectare mangrove of submerged coconut trees (almost unique in Vietnam, although they can also be found in the Mekong Delta).
 It costs between 100,000 VND to 150,000 VND for a 1-hour basket boat tour.

-Be aware that there are two places to go for basket boat tours.
-One is crowded with Asian tourists (near the Cua Dai bridge), and the other is popular but quieter and less crowded.
+Be careful, there are 2 places to do basket boat tours.
+One is crowded with Asian tourists (near the Cua Dai bridge) and the other is popular but quieter and less crowded.

 Prao Village is a place located about 2 and a half hours from Hoi An.
 It’s home to the ethnic minority of Central Vietnam, the Cotu.